paldhous/ucb/2015/dataviz/md_raw/class1.md

 - **Categorical** variables are descriptive labels given to individual records, assigning them to different groups.
 The simplest categorical data is dichotomous, meaning that there are just two possible groups -- in an election, for instance, people either voted, or they did not.
 More commonly, there are multiple categories.
 When analyzing traffic accidents, for example, you might consider the day of the week on which each incident occurred, giving seven possible categories.

 - **Continuous** data is richer, consisting of numbers that can have a range of values on a sliding scale.
-When working with weather data, for instance, continuous variables might include the maximum and minimum temperatures and the total amount of rainfall recorded for each day.
+When working with weather data, for instance, continuous variables might include temperature and amount of rainfall.

 Datasets will usually contain a mixture of categorical and continuous variables.
 Here, for example, is a small part of a spreadsheet containing data on salaries for Major League Baseball players at the opening of the 2013 season:

 ![](./img/class1_1.jpg)

-(Source: Peter Aldhous, from [Baseball Prospectus](http://www.baseballprospectus.com/compensation/?cyear=2013&team=&pos=) data)
+(Source: Peter Aldhous, data from [Lahman Baseball Database](http://www.seanlahman.com/baseball-archive/statistics/) data)

 This is a typical data table layout, with the individual records -- the players -- forming the rows and the variables recorded for each player arranged in columns.
 Here it is easy to recognize the categorical variables of `pos` for playing position and `team` because they are each entered as text.
 Aside from the player names, the other variables are all continuous.